Kanfishegel/kanfishegel.github.io/writingtalks.md

 ## 2.Defferential topology

 ### 2.1 Talks
+- **<a href="https://kanfishegel.github.io/file/Jacobi_Field.pdf" target="_blank">Jacobi Field</a>**, Directed Reading by Ruobing Zhang on Riemannian Geometry and Morse Theory, Univesity of Wisconsin-Madison, May.
+18 2025

  - **<a href="https://kanfishegel.github.io/file/More_on_Positive_Curvature.pdf" target="_blank">More on Positive Curvature</a>**, Directed Reading by Ruobing Zhang on Riemannian Geometry and Morse Theory, Univesity of Wisconsin-Madison, Jul.
 15 2025

  - **<a href="https://kanfishegel.github.io/file/Fundamental_Theorem_of_Morse_Theory.pdf" target="_blank">Fundamental Theorem of Morse Theory</a>**, Directed Reading by Ruobing Zhang on Riemannian Geometry and Morse Theory, Univesity of Wisconsin-Madison, Sep.
 29 2025